Cloud & Deployment

 4. Fix — Implement fix or rollback to previous deployment

-5. Verify — Confirm the fix resolves the issue.
-Monitor error rates.
+5. Verify — Confirm the fix resolves the issue

 6. Postmortem — Document what happened, why, how it was fixed, and how to prevent recurrence